 (a) In Keith Hardeman Henry v Parramatta City Council,(1982) ELR,0085.
 It was stated that a condition is unreasonable where works were only temporary and needing replacement when the general reconstruction of the road was carried out.
 In relation to this aspect, "temporary" must be related to a period and this might be accepted as the three to five year period.
 If council intends reconstructing a road within that period then temporary measures might be unreasonable.
-Each circumstance must be individually assessed as there may be other extenuating circumstances. assessed as there may be other extenuating circumstances.
+Each circumstance must be individually assessed as there may be other extenuating circumstances.

-Henbury Pty.Ltd v Parramatta City Council (1981)ELR 0003, it (b) In was stated that in that instance the dedication of reserved lands as a usual policy suggests opportunism rather than planning principle is behind the policy.
+(b) In Henbury Pty.Ltd v Parramatta City Council (1981)ELR 0003,it was stated that in that instance the dedication of reserved lands as a usual policy suggests opportunism rather than planning principle is behind the policy.
 It was further noted that section 91 (sub-section 3(h) excepted) does not provide an alternative or ancillary power to impose the disputed condition as such a condition falls squarely within the ambit of Section 94.

 (c) In Pulver, Cooper & Blackley v Greater Cessnock City Council (1975)3 LGATR.172 "The LGAT has required an access road to be sealed even although the subdivision was creating three lots only.
-It did so It did so notwithstanding all subdivision roads (and many other) in the area were of gravel formation.
+It did so notwithstanding all subdivision roads (and many other) in the area were of gravel formation.
 What led the tribunal to its decision was that the un-made road as it existed was completely impassable by normal vehicles even after minimal rainfall".
-It held that "Topography and terrain are that an all-weather gravel formation is most unlikely to be usable such at all times without repeated maintenance...
+It held that "Topography and terrain are such that an all-weather gravel formation is most unlikely to be usable at all times without repeated maintenance...
 It is not right or proper or reasonable that the Council should be expected to become responsible for such a suspect road".
-(The Town Planning and Local Government Guide 305/306.
-Vol.26).
+(The Town Planning and Local Government Guide Vol.26).
+305/306.

 (d) In Building Owners & Ors -V- The Council of the City of Sydney, No. 40084 of 1983, E.P.C.N.#10, Justice Cripps made comment about a Council policy which "precluded it from considering an individual case on its merits.
-It was held that Council may not adopt a rule or policy "disabling itself from exercising its direction in idividual cases and may not adopt a rule or policy inconsistent with its statuory obligations and duties without regard to individual regard to circumstances".
+It was held that Council may not adopt a rule or policy "disabling itself from exercising its direction in idividual cases and may not adopt a rule or policy inconsistent with its statuory obligations and duties without regard to individual circumstances".